North Carolina chosen for supersonic passenger jet plant

 Associated Press

 RALEIGH, N.C.
-(AP) — A Colorado-based aviation company announced on Wednesday that it has chosen a North Carolina airport as the location for a plant that will manufacture next-generation supersonic passenger jets.
-If successful, its investment could create more than 2,000 jobs in the region over the next decade while cutting flight times significantly for a post-Concorde generation of consumers.
+(AP) — A Colorado-based aviation company announced Wednesday that it has chosen a North Carolina airport as the manufacturing site for next-generation supersonic passenger jets.
+If successful, the investment could create more than 2,000 jobs in the region over the next decade while cutting flight times significantly for a post-Concorde generation of air travelers.

-Boom Supersonic announced that Piedmont Triad International Airport in Greensboro will be the home for its first full-scale manufacturing facility, including the final assembly line, testing and delivery center for its proposed Overture supersonic airliner.
-Boom estimates it will create 1,750 jobs by 2030, with a goal of reaching 2,400 jobs by 2032.
+Boom Supersonic announced that Piedmont Triad International Airport in Greensboro will be the home for its first full-scale manufacturing plant, including the final assembly line, testing and delivery center for its proposed Overture supersonic airliner.
+Boom estimates it will create over 1,750 jobs by 2030, with a goal of reaching more than 2,400 jobs by 2032.

-As is the case with most such projects, some of the incentives going to Boom Technology Inc., the company’s parent, will be canceled if it doesn’t meet job-creation goals and invest at least $450 million in the plant.
+As with most such projects, some of the incentives going to Boom Technology Inc., the company’s parent, will be canceled if it doesn’t meet job-creation and investment goals.
+The anticipated capital investment is $500 million.

 In a news release Wednesday, the company said the new factory will begin production in 2024, with the first Overture aircraft rolled out in 2025, flying in 2026 and carrying its first passengers by 2029.

-“Selecting the site for Overture manufacturing is a significant step forward in bringing sustainable supersonic air travel to passengers and airlines,” Boom Supersonic CEO Blake Scholl said.
+“Selecting the site for Overture manufacturing is a significant step forward in bringing sustainable supersonic air travel to passengers and airlines,” Boom Supersonic CEO Blake Scholl said in the release.
 He said North Carolina’s ready aerospace workforce, easy access to technical schools and proximity to aerospace suppliers were factors influencing the company’s decision to locate here.

 The Piedmont Triad airport is already the headquarters of Honda Aircraft Co. and the production site for its seven-passenger HondaJet Elites.